Royal Titles & Forms of Address

 - United Arab Emirates: Emir

-Another very common title in the middle east is Sheikh (pronounced shake)
+Another very common title in the Middle East is Sheikh or Shaikh (pronounced shake)

 Asia (Highest title)